The SSL certificates are obtained, and renewed from Let's Encrypt

 HTTPS-PORTAL is capable of discovering other Docker containers running on the

-same host, as long as Docker API socket is accessible within the container.
+same host, as long as the Docker API socket is accessible within the container.

 In order to make it so, launch HTTPS-PORTAL using the following